Devon: Human occupation

 — regularly rode through Exeter, kidnapping both religious men and laymen, and extorting money from them as ransom.

 Devon has also featured in most of the civil conflicts in England since the Norman conquest, including the Wars of the Roses, Perkin Warbeck's rising in 1497, the Prayer Book Rebellion of 1549, and the English Civil War.
 The arrival of William of Orange to launch the Glorious Revolution of 1688 took place at Brixham.

 Devon has produced tin, copper and other metals from ancient times.
 Devon's tin miners enjoyed a substantial degree of independence through Devon's Stannary Convocation, which dates back to the 12th century.
 The last recorded sitting was in 1748.

-Economy and industry

-Devon's total economic output in 2019 was over £26 billion, larger than either Manchester, or Edinburgh.